atgreen/ggx/README.md

 How To Retarget the GNU Toolchain in 21 Patches
 ===============================================

-Premable to the github Edition
+Preamble to the github Edition
 ------------------------------

 The text below originally came from a series of daily blog posts I